 Today's businesses operate on a team model.
-Employers like teams and they like employees who can work in teams.
-Why?
-Because good teams outperform individuals.
+Why is that?
+Because (1) good teams outperform individuals.
 They can work smarter, faster, and with better outcomes.

 Watch this excellent TED Talk on Collaboration (15:59 min) by Kenneth Blanchard, who has written over 30 books on management, many of them collaborations that might not have been possible without his humble nature.

-Skills desired by employers and honed by working in teams:
+(3) Skills are enhanced by working in teams.
+Skills desired by employers that are specifically honed by working in teams include:

 Appreciation for diversity